-Wheatland Farm is a conservation project – we manage 21 acres of Devon countryside for its wildlife, and your stay makes that possible.
-There should be something to see all year round – here are some of the prettiest bits.
+Wheatland Farm is a conservation project – we manage the 21 acres of Devon countryside around your holiday accommodation for its wildlife, and your stay makes that possible.
+There will be something to see all year round – here are some of the prettiest bits.

-We have five ponds, including one for fishing and a much larger fish-free wildlife pond.
+We have five ponds, including one for fishing and a much larger wildlife pond where you’re welcome to pond dip.
 The meadows in front of the lodges are managed for barn owls, which often hunt there at dawn and dusk, and for butterflies.
 Lower Newland Moor, the field with our wind turbine, is managed for wildflowers in concert with Popehouse Moor, our Site of Special Scientific Interest, and both are grazed by cows in summer.
 The small orchard, behind the farmhouse, has traditional Devon apple varieties.
-We have dormice, two species of native orchids (and about 192 species of flowering plants), at least 9 species of bats, hares, tree pippits, willow tits, nesting nuthatches, and many butterflies, dragonflies and damselflies.
+We have dormice, three species of native orchids (and our 2009 count of 192 flowering plants has now risen above 200) at least 9 species of bats, hares, tree pipits, willow tits, nesting nuthatches, and many butterflies, dragonflies and damselflies.
 In winter the fields are alive with flocks of migrating thrushes.
 In early summer the grass is hopping with baby frogs and toads.
-We’d be delighted to take you on a nature walk while you’re here, or you can go exploring on your own.
+We’d be delighted to take guests staying at Wheatland Farm on a nature walk, or you can go exploring on your own.

 Here are some images of damsel and dragonflies at Wheatland Farm – these are summer pictures of course.